 Used Tomatoes instead of green chiles, and tapioca starch instead of arrowroot.

-I used the large brown rice tortillas from Food for Life, available in the organics freezer section at Save-On Foods or Planet Organic, check your local Sobeys too.
+I used the large brown rice tortillas from Food for Life, available in the organics freezer section at Loblaws, Planet Organic, Earth's General Store and many other megamart places.
 Made 5-6 Enchiladas with a little filling leftover.
 Perfect for a snack.
+What?
+Yes, I don't need the wrapper to eat delicious filling.

 Chipotle powder & chile powder instead of cumin (to taste, not to the measures in recipe)